MicrosoftDocs/VBA-Docs/api/Visio.ValidationRule.AddIssue.md

  _TargetPage_ and _TargetShape_ identify the specific object that is associated with the issue.
 If the object that you pass for either parameter is not a valid object, or if it is inconsistent with the rule's target type, Microsoft Visio returns an Invalid Parameter error.

-If you do not pass a value for the optional  _TargetShape_ parameter, the validation issue target is the page.
+If you don't pass a value for the optional  _TargetShape_ parameter, the validation issue target is the page.

-If you do not pass values for either of the optional parameters, the validation issue target is the document.
+If you don't pass values for either of the optional parameters, the validation issue target is the document.

 ## Example